Working on public holidays

 If you choose to work on a public holiday and it's a day you'd usually work, you'll:

-- be paid at least time and a half (1.5 times what you’d usually make for that day’s work), and
+- be paid at least time and a half for hours worked (that means 1.5 times your normal rate), and

 - get a paid day off to take later — called a day in lieu — even if you've only worked part of a shift.